Purdue-CS193/lab-1-mmolen/index.md

-#Melanie Molen's first CS193 Lab
+# Melanie Molen's first CS193 Lab
-###My favorite things about CS193
+### My favorite things about CS193
--I know people in this class
+- I know people in this class
--The instructors seem cool
+- The instructors seem cool
--There aren't quizzes
+- There aren't quizzes
--Lawson is really close to my previous class
+- Lawson is really close to my previous class

 ## Welcome to GitHub Pages